osisoft/Edge-Data-Store-Docs/content/docker/edge-docker.md

 uid: edgeDocker
 ---

-# Installation using Docker
+# Install Edge Data Store with Docker

-Docker is a set of tools that you can use on Linux to manage application deployments.
-This topic provides examples of how to create a Docker container with Edge Data Store.
+Docker is a set of tools you can use on Linux to manage application deployments.
+This topic provides examples of how to create a Docker container with Edge Data Store (EDS).

-**Note:** The use of Docker is only recommended if your environment requires it.
-Only users proficient with Docker should use it to install Edge Data Store.
-Docker is not required to use Edge Data Store.
+**Note**: You should only use Docker to install EDS if your environment requires it and you are proficient with Docker.
+Docker is not required to use EDS.

 ## Create a startup script

-To create a startup script for Edge Data Store, follow the instructions below.
+To create a startup script for EDS, follow these steps:

 1. Use a text editor to create a script similar to one of the following examples:

-    **Note:** The script varies slightly by processor.
+    **Note**: The script varies slightly by processor.

     **ARM32**